echen-mdsol/SetProductVersionWhenBuildProject/README.md

 [assembly: AssemblyInformationalVersion("1.0.0-build15-613247e")]
 ```

-Please notice that, as the process by MyGet Build Service is a automatic process, there is no need put a `-dirty` flag.
+Please notice that, as the process by MyGet Build Service is an automatic process, there is no need to put a `-dirty` flag.
 Since the process will always change the AssemblyInfo.cs file and as a result will pollute the local Git repo.

 # Acknowledgement
 This project is inspired by https://www.nuget.org/packages/CreateNewNuGetPackageFromProjectAfterEachBuild/